skojaku/gp/README.md

 ```

 ./gp seeks non-overlapping communities in the network given by [input-file] and saves the detected communities in [output-file].

-	[1m[output_file][0m
-	    This file describes the detected core-periphery pairs (tab-separated value file).
-	    The first column is the ID of each node.
-	    The second column is the index of the community to which each node belongs.

-[1mOPTIONS:[0m

-	[1m-r=[R][0m  Run the algorithm R times.
-(Default: 10)

-	[1m-a=[ALG][0m Specify one of the following algorithms
-	    - kl: Kernighan-Lin algorithm
-	    - mcmc: Markov chain monte carlo algorithm

-	[1m-a=[Q][0m Specify one of the following quality functions:
-	    - qint: average degree of each community
-	    - qext: ratio cut
-	    - qcnd: normalised cut
-	    - qmod: modularity
-	    - dcsbm: dcSBM

-	[1m-k=[K][0m  Set the number of communities to K. (Default: 2)

 #### Input